-We met 13 out of 17 criteria for yearly progress.
-Because we fell short in four areas, we did not make AYP.
+We met 12 out of 17 criteria for yearly progress.
+Because we fell short in five areas, we did not make AYP.
+Our school is also on the federal watchlist known as Program Improvement (PI).
+See the next page for background on this matter and an explanation of the consequences.